-How is it celebrated in Mexico?
+I asked them all the same set of questions.
+How is Cinco de Mayo celebrated in Mexico?
 How did your family celebrate it?
-Are there any region differences?
+Are there any regional differences?
 What are the celebratory dishes, food and drinks?
 Or is it simply a US/Canadian construct that gives us Northern North Americans an excuse to drink frozen margs and eat too many nachos.
 (Which in fairness, I have no problem with. )

 Here’s a selection of what I got back: